 Based on the selection process presented in Section 3.3, MNAA has developed the Proposed Action, which includes expanding the existing terminal building and the development of Concourse T, which would house the permanent IAB.
 The proposed action also includes modifications and/or expansions of other concourses, ticketing lobby, and baggage services; a multi-modal station; a new landside hotel; additional parking and transportation improvements; and use of support areas.
-Refer to Figure 3.4-1 for the general footprint of the Proposed Action elements.
-Potential support areas (Areas) are identified in Figure 3.3-7.
+Due to the expansion of existing facilities as well as the construction of a new hotel, it is anticipated that approximately 350 additional employees9 will be required to fulfill new positions.